yoga-au/learn-flutter-part-1/README.md

 }
 ```

-`build` method return widget, we can return a widget called `MaterialApp`. `MaterialApp` widget handle multiple widget and display it to the app.
+`build` method return widget, we can return a widget called `MaterialApp`. `MaterialApp` widget handle multiple widget and display it to the app also responsible for creating the app.
 `MaterialApp` accept parameters, one of parameter is `(home: )`.
 Home parameter will bring widget to the screen when app is mounted.

 ### Running the Widget on emulator